hi-paris/Hickathon/README.md

 ## About the Hi!
 PARIS Hi!ckathon
 The **Hi!ckathon** is a competitive AI and Data Science challenge organized by **Hi!
 PARIS**, the Center dedicated to data science and AI created by HEC Paris and Institut Polytechnique de Paris and joined by Inria in 2021.

-The AI competition is open to students from Institut Polytechnique de Paris, HEC Paris as well as other french and international universities.
+The AI competition is open to students from Institut Polytechnique de Paris, HEC Paris as well as other French and international universities.

-The H!ckathon #5 is split into a 3 week preparation **pre-Hi!ckathon phase** (courses + Career Fair) and a **final sprint**, taking place November 28th to December 1st 2025.
+The Hi!ckathon #6 is split into a 4 week preparation **pre-Hi!ckathon phase** (courses + Career Fair) and a **final sprint**, taking place November 28th to December 1st 2025.

 **Visit the Hi!ckathon website**: https://www.hi-paris.fr/hickathon/